 Live Action TV

 - High Guard from Gene Roddenberry's Andromeda.
-Granted, the High Guard are more of a Space Navy that an Order, but when stuck between the Nietzcheans and the Magog, pretty much anyone could put on the white hat.
+Granted, the High Guard are more of a Space Navy that an Order, but when stuck between the Nietzcheans and the Magog, anyone could put on the white hat.

 - The Dragons from Feng Shui are repeatedly destroyed by the evil forces that they oppose, but they keep being reformed by new members.

 - In The Elder Scrolls IV: Knights of the Nine, you can reestablish the eponymous chivalric order that was disbanded some 200 years ago.

 - In The Elder Scrolls V: Skyrim, you can help reform the Blades by bringing in new recruits to Delphine.

 - The titular order of vampire hunters went extinct in the Second Era and was revived by a Well-Intentioned Extremist when the threat of vampires resurged in the fourth era.

 - You can also bring the Dark Brotherhood and Thieves' Guild back from the brink of extinction in their respective quest lines.